TymurTsvietkov/taxi-service/README.md

 # taxi-service
 ### Project Description
 This is a simple web-application for managing taxi park.
-It represents work of such taxi service and has net functions:
+It represents work of such taxi service and has next functions:

 - Add user
 - Add manufacturer of car